patrickcollins12/photon_angled_light/README.md

 - random mode
 - get serial particle console logging going
 - Alexa
+- make some auth to distribute to others WON'T DO
 - Move to materialize
 - figure out how to build on netlify
 - test out defaults and disabled or slow wifi